jacius/proto-slots/README.md

   Name for the method to read the direct value of the slot, without checking inheritance.
-This method always returns the value of the slot, even if the value is nil.
+This method always returns the value of the object's slot, even if the value is nil.
+If the slot is unbound, this method signals a unbound-slot error, just like a standard reader.
 If :own-reader is nil (the default), no own-reader method will be defined.

 * :writer [default: (setf {the value of :accessor})]